sofacoustics/SOFAlizer-for-pd/README.md

 * bela_SOFAlizer is based on the project BelaOnUrHead. https://github.com/theleadingzero/belaonurhead

 ## Hardware
-Bela - A Beagle Bone Black with Xenomai real-time kernel extensions and with custom expansion board
+**Bela** - A Beagle Bone Black with Xenomai real-time kernel extensions and with a custom expansion board
 &emsp;&emsp;&emsp;for synchronous ultra low-latency audio and sensor processing at audio rate.
 As audio and sensor data
 &emsp;&emsp;&emsp;is processed simultaneously, no jitter is introduced between them.
 &emsp;&emsp;&emsp;Further it features two "Programmable Real-time Units " (PRUs), that are 200 MHz microcontrollers
 &emsp;&emsp;&emsp;on the same chip as the CPU, with access to the same memory and peripherals as the CPU.
 &emsp;&emsp;&emsp;A custom audio codec and sensor ADC/DAC driver utilizes the BeagleBone PRU and acts as a DMA
 &emsp;&emsp;&emsp;(Direct Memory Access) controller, that transfers data between the hardware and a memory buffer.
-&emsp;&emsp;&emsp;A Xenomai real-time audio and sensor task can process data from this buffer and is able to run at
+&emsp;&emsp;&emsp;A Xenomai real-time audio and sensor task can process data from this buffer and runs at a higher priority
-&emsp;&emsp;&emsp;higher priority than the Linux kernel.
+&emsp;&emsp;&emsp;than the Linux kernel.
-&emsp;&emsp;&emsp;So Pure Data's audio callback function "DSP_perform" runs as Xenomai function at the highest priority.
+&emsp;&emsp;&emsp;So Pure Data's audio callback function "DSP_perform" runs as a Xenomai function at the highest priority.
 &emsp;&emsp;&emsp;**https://bela.io/**

-Adafruit 9-DOF Absolute Orientation IMU Head-tracker sensor: **https://www.adafruit.com/product/2472**
+**Adafruit 9-DOF Absolute Orientation IMU** head-tracker sensor: **https://www.adafruit.com/product/2472**

 ### Part List